Church of the Nazarene: Distinctive Wesleyan emphases

-Justifying Grace or Accepting Grace is that grace, offered by God to all people, that we receive by faith and trust in Christ, through which God pardons the believer of sin.
+Justifying Grace, or Accepting Grace, is the grace offered by God to all people, that we receive by faith and trust in Christ, through which God pardons the believer of sin.
 It is in justifying grace we are received by God, in spite of our sin.
 In this reception, we are forgiven through the atoning work of Jesus Christ on the cross.
 The justifying grace cancels our guilt and empowers us to resist the power of sin and to fully love God and neighbor.
 Today, justifying grace is also known as conversion, "accepting Jesus as your personal Lord and Savior", or being "born again".
 John Wesley originally called this experience the New Birth.
 This experience can occur in different ways; it can be one transforming moment, such as an altar call experience, or it may involve a series of decisions across a period of time.

 Sanctifying Grace is that grace of God which sustains the believers in the journey toward Christian Perfection: a genuine love of God with heart, soul, mind, and strength, and a genuine love of our neighbors as ourselves.
 Sanctifying grace enables us to respond to God by leading a Spirit-filled and Christ-like life aimed toward love.

 Wesleyan theology maintains that salvation is the act of God's grace entirely, from invitation, to pardon, to growth in holiness.
 Furthermore, God's prevenient, justifying, and sanctifying grace interact dynamically in the lives of Christians from birth to death.
 For Wesley, good works were the fruit of one's salvation, not the way in which that salvation was earned.
 Faith and good works go hand in hand in Methodist theology: a living tree naturally and inevitably bears fruit.
-Wesleyan theology rejects the doctrine of eternal security, believing that salvation can be rejected (conditional security).
+Wesleyan theology rejects the doctrine of eternal security, affirming instead a view of conditional security, in which salvation can be lost or renounced.
 Wesley emphasized that believers must continue to grow in their relationship with Christ, through the process of Sanctification.

-A key outgrowth of this theology is the commitment of Nazarenes not only to the Evangelical Gospel of repentance and a personal relationship with God, but also to compassionate ministry to the poor.
+The articles of faith states: "We believe that glorious and everlasting life is assured to all who savingly believe in, and obediently follow, Jesus Christ our Lord; and that the finally impenitent shall suffer eternally in hell.
+It further states, "We believe that all persons may fall from grace and apostatize and, unless they repent of their sins, be hopelessly and eternally lost."